XRPLF/xrpl-dev-portal/docs/concepts/tokens/decentralized-exchange/index.md

 Later transactions, including ones executed immediately after Tran's in the _same_ ledger, use the updated order books for their trades, so they can consume part or all of Tran's Offer until it's fully filled or Tran cancels it.

-**Note:** The canonical order transactions execute in when a ledger is closed and validated is not the same as the order those transactions were sent.
+{% admonition type="info" name="Note" %}The canonical order transactions execute in when a ledger is closed and validated is not the same as the order those transactions were sent.
 When multiple transactions affect the same order book in the same ledger, the final results of those transactions may be very different than the tentative results calculated at the time of transaction submission.
-For more details on when transactions' results are or are not final, see [Finality of Results](../../transactions/finality-of-results/index.md).
+For more details on when transactions' results are or are not final, see [Finality of Results](../../transactions/finality-of-results/index.md).{% /admonition %}

 ## Limitations